bkerler/raspicam_prusa/README.md

 - "sudo systemctl enable raspicam"
 - "sudo systemctl start raspicam"
 - "sudo systemctl status raspicam"
-- If you see no error, all is good and you should start to see pictures after a few seconds on prusa connect
+- If you see no error, all is good and you should start to see pictures after a few seconds (every 5 seconds) on prusa connect